j-rokohl/Corpus-Christi-Alerts/README.md

 - **dir:** Used to specify the text directionality of the app's content
 - **lang:** Used to specify the language of the content
 - **icons:** Used to specify one or more image files that define the icons to represent your web application

+##  Firebase & IndexedDB

+The Notes page allows users to store notes.
+This app stores notes in a Firestore Database when online.
+When offline, the app stores notes in the local IndexedDB.
+Users can easily copy data throughout the site using the 📄 copy buttons.
+This information can then be pasted into the Notes page for future reference.
+The Notes page allows for CRUD: Create, Read, Update and Destroy.

+To utilize CRUD functions on the Notes page:
+- CREATE notes by clicking the red "Add a Note" button
+- READ notes that are saved and listed on the page
+- UPDATE notes by clicking the pencil icon beside each note.
+The form will apear to edit the copy.
+- DESTROY a note by clicking the trash can icon beside each note.

+To utilize CRUD features offline it is the same as online, with a few changes to the process:
+- When you add a note and you are offline, you will be notified with a modal titled "Connection Lost."
+- When the connection is restored and the data is synced, you will be notified with an additional modal titled "Connection Restored."
+This modal will appear on any page you visit.

+## How Offline & Online Data is Synced
+When the app cannot get a Firebase ID because it is offline, a temporary task ID is generated locally and stored in IndexedDB.
+A synced flag is set to false to show that the task hasn’t been uploaded to online yet.
+Once the internet connection is restored, the app runs the syncTasks function to upload any unsynced tasks to Firebase.

+### Steps for Syncing Tasks:
+1. A function first collects all tasks from IndexedDB where synced is false.

+2. For each of these tasks, the function:

+    - Creates a new task object (taskToSync) containing the needed data (title, description, and status) but excluding the temporary ID.

+    - Sends this object to Firebase, which then generates a unique ID for it and saves it.

+3. After the task is successfully saved to Firebase, the function:

+    - Removes the old record with the temporary ID from IndexedDB.

+    - Inserts the updated task (with the new Firebase ID and synced set to true) back to IndexedDB.

 ##  Data Sources